 It is not uncommon that, in adjusting to the demands on your time, the social aspects of wellness are the first to fall by the wayside in favor of more time to study, research and lab obligations, or keeping up with the general demands of your program.
 Explore opportunities to socialize at Baylor.

-It should go without saying that intellectual health and wellness is an integral part of holistic wellness for graduate and professional students.
+Intellectual health and wellness are integral parts of holistic wellness for graduate and professional students.
 While Baylor only recruits the best and brightest, that doesn’t mean our students and trainees never face any academic difficulties.
 In addition to providing physical study spaces and other resources through the Education Resource Center, the Office of Student Services also houses a variety of resources geared towards time management, study skills and test taking.
 Explore Academic Excellence resources.

 Whether the term “spirituality” means religious practice and observation, or simply connectedness with self and the world around you, spirituality is an important dimension of health and wellness.
 In addition to the many resources for spiritual expression that can be found throughout Houston, Baylor offers presentations on the intersections between health and spirituality, tours of the sacred sites of Houston, yoga classes, and workshops on the art of mindfulness.